OHDSI/TheBookOfOhdsi/PopulationLevelEstimation.md

 **Time at risk**

 Time-at-risk is defined relative to the start and end dates of our target and comparator cohorts.
 In our example, we had set the cohort start date to start on treatment initiation, and cohort end date when exposure stops (for at least 30 days).
-We set the start of time-at-risk to 1 day after cohort start, so 1 day after treatment initation.
+We set the start of time-at-risk to 1 day after cohort start, so 1 day after treatment initiation.
 A reason to set the time-at-risk start to be later than the cohort start is because we may want to exclude outcome events that occur on the day of treatment initiation as we do not believe it biologically plausible they can be caused by the drug.

 We set the end of the time-at-risk to the cohort end, so when exposure stops.
 We could choose to set the end date later if for example we believe events closely following treatment end may still be attributable to the exposure.
 In the extreme we could set the time-at-risk end to a large number of days (e.g. 99999) after the cohort end date, meaning we will effectively follow up subjects until observation end.
 Such a design is sometimes referred to as an *intent-to-treat* design.

 A patient with 0 days at risk adds no information, so the **minimum days at risk** is normally set at 1 day.
 If there is a known latency for the side effect, then this may be increased to get a more informative proportion.
-It can also be used to create a cohort more similar to that of a randomized trial it is being compared to (e.g., all the patients in the randomized trial were observed for at least N days). mac
+It can also be used to create a cohort more similar to that of a randomized trial it is being compared to (e.g., all the patients in the randomized trial were observed for at least N days).

 \BeginKnitrBlock{rmdimportant}<div class="rmdimportant">A golden rule in designing a cohort study is to never use information that falls after the cohort start date to define the study population, as this may introduce bias.
 For example, if we require everyone to have at least a year of time-at-risk, we will likely have limited our analyses to those who tolerate the treatment well.
 This setting should therefore be used with extreme care.</div>\EndKnitrBlock{rmdimportant}

 <div class="figure" style="text-align: center">